Miyajima Western Honshu, Japan Travel Guide

 Tipping is not customary in Japan.

-Photography is generally allowed in public spaces and nearly all the sights.
+Photography is generally allowed in public spaces and nearly all attractions.

 Consider accessibility when planning your trip, especially for mobility challenges.